 Provide Public Services: The five year strategic plan identified the provision of public services to LMI residents as a goal for the CDBG.
-During the 2023 plan year, four projects fulfilled this goal.
+During the 2024 plan year, five projects fulfilled this goal.
 The VPAS Meals on Wheels program delivered meals to many in the elderly population of Harrisonburg who would not be able to remain in their homes without this basic assistance.
-The Suitcase Clinic provided medical care to the homeless population in Harrisonburg.
-The Arc used CDBG funds for the down payment of an accessible vehicle and for health tracking technology for its participants.
-The CASA Child Advocacy program utilized funds to pay for a part time position that trained and oversaw an additional volunteer staff.
+The Harrisonburg Rockingham Child